b04901014/UUVC/README.md

  - `--ckpt`: .ckpt file that is generated during training, or from the pretrained checkpoints
  - `--config`: .json file that is generated at the start of the training, or from the pretrained checkpoints
  - `--result_dir`: Your desired output directory for the samples, will create subdirectory for different conversions
- - `--metapath`: The txt file contains the source and target speech paths, see `eval.txt` for example.
+ - `--metapath`: The txt file contains the source and target speech paths, see `eval.txt` for an example.
 The filenames will be `{source_wav_name}--{target_wav_name}.wav`

 ## Pretrained checkpoints